 We felt in love with Sparkman & Stephens’s design while sailing our Swan 38-001.
 We made a deal from our second Swan, Céleste II, in October 2019.

 Céleste II is a Swan 57 ketch and a hull number 013.
 She has an extended transom and the overall length is 59 feet.
-As far as I know, she was sold first to France, and after that, she has sailed under Finnish and Swedish flags.
+As far as I know, she was sold first to France, and after that, she has sailed under the UK, German, Finnish and Swedish flags.

 Roughly ten years ago, she had a major refit.
-In the process, teak decks were changed, hull and masts painted, and the interior was fully varnished, engine changed, etc. The previous owner has kept maintaining the excellent condition.
-We are happy to be next custodians of this beautiful yacht.
+In the process, teak decks were replaced, hull and masts painted, and the interior was fully varnished, engine changed, etc. The previous owner has kept maintaining the excellent condition.
+We are happy to be custodians of this beautiful yacht.

 S/y Shaula on valmistunut vuonna 1971 runkonumerolla 23.
 Se on myyty Hollantiin samana vuonna, tiettävästi Easy Rider -nimisenä.
 Hollannissa sen kotisatama oli Rotterdamissa, omistajanaan J.C.W van Dam.
 Samalla veneen nimi muuttui Shaulaksi.